 Throughout the year, the Wrotham Sixth Form team invites specialist advisers into the school to speak with students from years 10-13 about apprenticeships.
-A number of our 2016 Year 13 students have gone on to study a variety of apprenticeships: Australian Horsemanship, Engineering, Quantity Surveying, Design and many more.
+A number of our 2016 and 2017 Year 13 students have gone on to study a variety of apprenticeships: Australian Horsemanship, Engineering, Quantity Surveying, Design and many more.

 Searching for Apprenticeships